chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow/2d-taylor-couette-flow.rst

     :alt: velocity distribution
     :align: center

 As can be seen, each cell is curved because a Q2 isoparametric mapping was used (by setting ``qmapping=true`` in the FEM subsection).
 To visualize these high-order cells, we need to subdivide the regular cell to store additional information onto them.
-A good practice is to use as many subdivision as the interpolation order of the scheme.
+A good practice is to use as many subdivisions as the interpolation order of the scheme.
 Hence, we used ``subdivision=2`` in the simulation control subsection.
-Finally, by default, paraview does not render high-order elements.
+Finally, by default, Paraview does not render high-order elements.
 To enable the rendering of high-order elements, the Nonlinear subdivision level slider must be increased above one.
-For more information this topic, please consult the deal.II wiki page on `rendering high-order elements <https://github.com/dealii/dealii/wiki/Notes-on-visualizing-high-order-output>`.
+For more information on this topic, please consult the deal.II wiki page on `rendering high-order elements <https://github.com/dealii/dealii/wiki/Notes-on-visualizing-high-order-output>`.

 A python script provided in the example folder allows to compare the velocity profile along the radius with the analytical solution.
 Using this script, the following resuts are obtained for the initial mesh: